enonic/old-xp-doc/doc/developer/site/macros/index.rst

 Macro instruction
 -----------------

-A macro instruction is similar to an HTML or XML tag but using square brackets instead of angular brackets.
+A macro instruction is similar to an HTML or XML tag but using square brackets instead of angle brackets.
 It has a name, a set of attributes, and optionally a body.

 .. literalinclude:: code/instruction.html